JuliaIntervals/ValidatedNumerics.jl/docs/usage.md

 [1.19999, 3.40001]
 ```

-Intervals can be created from variables:
+BareIntervals can be created from variables:
 ```
 julia> a = 3.6
 3.6